mintic-ai/ephemeral/docs/api/examples/curl-examples.md

 ## Prerequisites

-- Docker On-Demand system running on `http://localhost:3000`
+- Ephemeral system running on `http://localhost:3000`
 - cURL installed on your system
 - Basic understanding of HTTP methods and JSON